marchtea/TAOP_By_July_ebooks/README.md

 This repo contains ebooks generated using tools from [The Art Of Programming By July](https://github.com/julycoding/The-Art-Of-Programming-By-July).

-It's for you who want to read this execellent work by [July](https://github.com/julycoding) offline but has no intention / tools to build book on you own.
+It's for you who want to read this execellent work by [July](https://github.com/julycoding) offline but has no intention / tools to build book by yourself.

 Build script havn't support **pdf** format.
 I'll try to fix it lately.